zumba/amplitude-php/README.md

 }
 // Presumes $applicationUserId set prior to this by your application if (!empty($applicationUserId)) {
-    // Application has the userId available!
-Set that in amplitude
     $amplitude->setUserId($applicationUserId);
     $canLogEvents = true;
 }
 if (!empty($userData)) {
     // If you have other user properties, set them as well...
+They will be set on the first event sent to Amplitude
     $amplitude->setUserProperties($userData);
 }

 if ($canLogEvents) {
-    // Make sure to send any events that may have gotten queued
+    // Make sure to send any events that may have gotten queued early
     $amplitude->logQueuedEvents();
 } else {
+    // Do not have a user ID or device ID for this page load, so set `optOut`, to prevent amplitude from trying
-    // set opt out, prevent amplitude from trying to send events since it won't work anyways
+    // to send events (since it won't work without user or device ID)
     $amplitude->setOptOut(true);
 }